mzaffran/mzaffran.github.io/index.md

 ##### Events to come

-*January 5, 2023.* The award ceremony of the [Séphora Berrebi Scholarships](https://www.sephoraberrebi.ai/) will be held at the Institut Henri Poincaré, in Paris.

-*January 27, 2023.* The next [Young Statisticians and Probabilists day](https://www.sfds.asso.fr/en/jeunes_statisticiens/manifestations/journees_ysp/564-accueil_ysp/) will be held in Paris.
-[Registrations](https://framaforms.org/inscription-aux-ysp11-registration-to-ysp11-1669218652) are now opened.
+*February 9, 2023.* I will give a talk at the [MIA seminar](https://www6.inrae.fr/mia-paris/Seminaires/Seminaire-MIA-Paris-Saclay) of [AgroParisTech](https://www.agroparistech.fr/en).
+Thanks for the invitation!

 *February 13, 2023.* I will give a talk at the [PhD students seminar](https://www.lpsm.paris/en/seminaires/gtt/index) of [LPSM](https://www.lpsm.paris/en/index).
+Thanks for the invitation!

 ##### News

+- The [Young Statisticians and Probabilists](https://www.sfds.asso.fr/en/jeunes_statisticiens/manifestations/journees_ysp/564-accueil_ysp/) day was held, thanks to all the speakers for the amazing talks!
+You can find the slides and their contact [here](https://www.sfds.asso.fr/fr/jeunes_statisticiens/manifestations/journees_ysp/564-accueil_ysp/) (very soon).
+- I was very honored to receive the [Séphora Berrebi Scholarships for Women in Advanced Mathematics](https://www.sephoraberrebi.ai/).
+Many thanks to the [Séphora Berrebi Association](https://www.sephoraberrebi.org/).
 - From August to October 2022, I was visiting [Yaniv Romano](https://sites.google.com/view/yaniv-romano/) and his group at the [Technion](https://www.technion.ac.il/en/home-2/).
 Thanks for hosting me!
 I also thank the [FMJH and LMH](https://www.fondation-hadamard.fr/en/fmjh-supports/research/junior-scientific-visibility/) for funding this stay abroad.

+##### Community

+I am the current vice-president of the [Young Statisticians Group](https://www.sfds.asso.fr/en/jeunes_statisticiens/468-les_jeunes_statisticiens/) of the French Statistical Society ([SFdS](https://www.sfds.asso.fr/)).

+Have a look at the activities of our [causal inference and missing values group](https://misscausal.gitlabpages.inria.fr/misscausal.gitlab.io/index.html) at INRIA, led by Julie Josse, principal investigator of the [PreMeDICaL team](https://team.inria.fr/premedical/).

+##### News archive

 - Our paper, [*Adaptive Conformal Predictions for Time Series*](https://arxiv.org/abs/2202.07282), has been accepted to [ICML 2022](https://icml.cc/Conferences/2022/)!
 - My Master's thesis was awarded the prize of the best end-of-studies project by [ENSTA Alumni](https://www.ensta.org/fr/).
 Thanks a lot to them, and to [Philippe Naveau](https://www.lsce.ipsl.fr/Phocea/Pisp/visu.php?id=44&uid=naveau) who supervised me!
 - I presented *Adaptive Conformal Predictions for Time Series* at the International Seminar on Distribution-Free Statistics [(ISDFS)](https://sites.google.com/view/isdfs/home).
 Thanks a lot [Anastasios](https://people.eecs.berkeley.edu/~angelopoulos/) for the kind invitation!

-##### Community

-I am the current vice-president of the [Young Statisticians Group](https://www.sfds.asso.fr/en/jeunes_statisticiens/468-les_jeunes_statisticiens/) of the French Statistical Society ([SFdS](https://www.sfds.asso.fr/)).

-Have a look at the activities of our [causal inference and missing values group](https://misscausal.gitlabpages.inria.fr/misscausal.gitlab.io/index.html) at INRIA, led by Julie Josse, principal investigator of the [PreMeDICaL team](https://team.inria.fr/premedical/).